-I consider myself fortunate that the people listed below have agreed to help me make Behind The Lines the best book possible.
+I consider myself fortunate that the people listed below helped me make Behind The Lines a much better book than I could have on my own.
+I’ve used most of them for WWI Crusaders — which has a publication date of November 11, 2018 to honor the 100th anniversary of the end of WWI (pre-orders in September).
 If you are looking for any of the services these people provide, I hope you will consider them.

 —Jeffrey B. Miller